HenrikBengtsson/startup/README.md

 When you start R, it will by default source a `.Rprofile` file if it exists.
 This allows you to automatically tweak your R settings to meet your everyday needs.
 For instance, you may want to set the default CRAN repository (`options("repos")`) so you don't have to choose one every time you install a package.

-The **[startup]** package extends the default R startup process by allowing you to put multiple startup scripts in a common '.Rprofile.d' directory and have them all be sourced during the R startup process.
+The **[startup]** package extends the default R startup process by allowing you to put multiple startup scripts in a common 'Rprofile.d' directory and have them all be sourced during the R startup process.
 This way you can have one file to configure the default CRAN repository and another one to configure your personal devtools settings.
 Similarly, you can use a 'Renviron.d' directory with multiple files defining different environment variables.
 For instance, one file may define environment variable `LANGUAGE`, whereas another file may contain your private `GITHUB_PAT` key.
 The advantages of this approach are that it gives a better overview when you list the files, makes it easier to share certain settings (= certain files) with other users, and enable you to keep specific files completely private (by setting the file privileges so only you can access those settings).